AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

     where $\Upsilon$ is the Ethereum state transition function.
 }{Dr. Gavin Wood; \href{https://cloudflare-ipfs.com/ipfs/QmcdwaEqKjsASs1sZqxBNPw5vmypE5YL61zSvWdGoX7wtC}{Ethereum Yellow Paper / Petersburg Version 41c1837}, s2}

-One of the reasons for this tradition is that transactions are permitted to depend on any parts of the global state.
-For example: a Bitcoin transaction is permitted to spend any UTXO, and Ethereum smart contracts can interact with any other smart contracts on the Ethereum blockchain.
+One of the reasons for this tradition is that transactions are (typically) permitted to depend on any part of the global state.
+For example: a Bitcoin transaction is permitted to spend any UTXO, and an Ethereum smart contract may interact with any other smart contract on the Ethereum blockchain.

-However, it is not necessary for a protocol to permit *all* transactions to potentially depend on global state.
-A protocol could specify that certain transactions may depend only on a strictly defined subset of global state, i.e., state is segmented and some of those segments is calculable independently of global state.
+However, it is not necessary for a protocol to allow *any and all* transactions to depend on global state.
+A protocol could specify that certain transactions may depend only on a strictly defined subset of global state, i.e., a well defined *segment* of global state that is independently calculable.

-Simplex-chains can use this technique to their advantage by segregating both transactions and state which are specific to Proof of Reflections.
-That way, the state of a simplex-chain's reflections is calculable independently of anything else that simplex-chain is doing, i.e., dapp-chain extensions and other simplex-level transactions.
+Simplex-chains can use this technique to their advantage by segmenting both transactions and state which are specific to Proofs of Reflection.
+That way, the state of a simplex-chain's reflections can be calculated without needing to calculate the remaining state for that simplex-chain.

-We could specify the state-transition of simplex-chains (using Ethereum's nomenclature) like this, for example:
+We could specify the state-transition of simplex-chains (using Ethereum's nomenclature) like this:

 \begin{equation}
 \begin{split}